- About Us

 A similar scenario occurs in many marriages, where wives think it is justifiable for the husband to beat her.
 She becomes a victim of domestic violence; she does not retaliate but becomes submissive to this treatment.

 Seeking help from family and friends, at this painful juncture of their lives, seems the most reasonable act for the victim.
-However, many families do not whole heartedly accept their daughters back, fearing societal pressures and financial burden.
+However, many families suffering as a result of domestic violence in India do not whole-heartedly accept their daughters back, fearing societal pressures and financial burden.
 Fortunately, Meena found immense support from her own family.
 Here is Meena’s Story of domestic violence.
 The physical torture inflicted on her was unfathomable.
 She chose poetry to give her solace and relieve her of endless pain.

 Indian women can seek help under the Domestic Violence Act 2005, however we’ve seen that many women are hesitant to come forward and report the incidents.
 Probably, due to the insensitivity in handling these cases.
 It’s painful for the victim to go through the whole trauma, by narrating the incidents once again.
-Here’s some guidance on seeking help against domestic violence.
+Here’s some guidance on seeking help against domestic violence in India.

 The law and order machinery must address this issue which continues to be spoken of in hushed tones.
 A special task force can be created to handle these cases with sensitivity.
-Women support systems can be established to help the victims, so that more and more women can come forward to report the cases.
+Women’s support systems can be established to help the victims of domestic violence in India, so that more and more women can come forward to report the cases.

 A detailed survey on the status of women across India can also be conducted from time to time.
 The guilty should be strictly punished, as that would stand as an example for other abusers to think twice before abusing a woman.
 They should shudder at the thought of touching or hitting a woman.
 And this law should be clearly defined, so that women can use it in their favour across all states of India.